akmalfaditya/Bootcamp/Practice/C# Language Basics/Type Basics/README.md

-# 🏗️ Type Basics in C#
+# Type Basics in C#

-## 🎯 Learning Objectives
+## Learning Objectives
-By the end of this module, you will master:
+By the end of this module, you will learn:
 - **C# type system** fundamentals and categorization
 - **Value types vs reference types** and their behavioral differences
 - **Built-in types** (predefined) and custom type creation